wbrowar/craft-3-contentstats/README.md

 ## Installation

-To install the plugin, follow these instructions.
+To install the plugin, you can find it in the [Craft Plugin Store](https://plugins.craftcms.com/content-stats), or follow these instructions.

 1. Open your terminal and go to your Craft project: